 Like Stayfast, CoverAll is available for purchase at major warehouse distributors.

 Introduced in the mid to late 1990s, DAN is a more premium tonneau fabric for the aftermarket.

 DAN features a black woven acrylic face.
 Its backing consists of a PVC layer, providing for ultimate durability.

 Like Cover All, it too is waterproof and resistant to UV rays, tears, cracks and shrinkage.
 It is only available in black.

 DAN is used primarily for upscale products where the consumer prefers the appearance of a genuine textile over a laminate face.

-“Pickup trucks are consistently among the top-selling vehicles in the U.S. and we know truck owners invest in them,” said Goodwin.
+“Pickup trucks are consistently among the top-selling vehicles in the U.S. and we know truck owners invest in them,” said Hollenbeck.
 “We bring our vast knowledge and capability of surface materials to the tonneau cover market, making sleek, durable cover material.”

 DAN is also available for purchase at most major warehouse distributors.